Translations

 }

-• This code uses $this->loadTranslationsFrom to register translations from the lang directory of your package (packages/ Webkul/Example/src/Resources/lang) under the namespace 'example'.
+$this->loadTranslationsFromto register translations from the lang directory of your package (packages/ Webkul/Example/src/Resources/lang) under the namespace'example'.The

 In your Blade templates (.blade.php files), you can use the @lang helper function to retrieve translations.
 Use the namespace 'example' followed by the translation key.
 For example: